rileybathurst/koura/README.md

 # Koura for Katerina
 Koura is a Maori translation for gold

+Theres something about the max-width: 75rem breaking the footer

 I'm removing foundation and gulp
 Going back to a local sass build